reframejs/reframe/docs/intro.template.md

 ## Example

-Showcase of a database + server + frontend stack with Reframe.
+Showcase of a database + server + frontend stack.

 If you are interested in other kinds of stacks then check out the [/examples](/examples) folder.